-This boot held its own in all our performance metrics except weight, and shared the highest awarded scores for traction and durability.
-We frequently reached for this $200 pair for longer adventures on foot.
-All-around performance in a comfortable boot is a great reputation to have, and this boot is just that.
+This boot held its own in all our performance metrics except weight and shared the highest awarded scores for traction and durability.
+We frequently reached for this $200 pair for more extended adventures on foot.
+All-around performance in a comfortable boot is an excellent reputation to have, and this boot is just that.

-This boot and the lightweight Keen Targhee II Mid both earned 9's in comfort.
-The Vasque St. Elias impressed us from the start with footbed and ankle comfort, and continued to impress through long days with a pack.
-The boot's front upper is supple enough to snugly lace easily, and the dual density foam insole is one of the best stock insoles.
+This boot and the lightweight Hoka One One Tor Ultra Hi both earned 9's in comfort.
+The Vasque St. Elias impressed us from the start with footbed and ankle comfort and continued to impress through long days with a pack.
+The boot's front upper is supple enough to snugly lace easily, and the dual-density foam insole is one of the best stock insoles.

 We found the ankle collar comfortable when laced snugly.
 The collar is flexible and soft in the right places, and there's enough leather that the ankle feels protected.
 The lacing system works well.
-Laces slide easily through the lower four eyelets when tightening, and the middle locking eyelet does its job well.
-The upper lacing is comfortable and secure through two upper hook eyelets.
+Laces slide easily through the lower four eyelets when tightening, and the central locking eyelet does its job well.
+The upper lacing is comfortable and secure through two top hook eyelets.

 Finally, this model breathes well, considering its full-grain upper.
-We found the Salomon Quest 4D II to provide better ventilation, though.
+We found the Salomon Quest 4D 3 to provide better ventilation, though.

 This boot's combination of impact cushioning from the EVA insert and support from the midsole and shank make it supportive enough for carrying loads and cushioned enough for long miles with them.

 We awarded this product the highest score for traction along with a few other boots in this review.
 Its Vibram Frontier sole performed better than most during our tests on dry granite slabs.
-The boot did well going up and down a scree slope, and kept us from sliding out when traversing muddy passes.
+The boot did well going up and down a scree slope and kept us from sliding out when traversing muddy passes.
 Its performance on wet rocks and while scrambling, though, wasn't as impressive.
 For this purpose we were much more confident wearing the Top Pick for Scrambling boot, the Scarpa Zodiac Plus GTX.

-This product tied for the heaviest boot of all twelve boots on our scale, weighing 3.43 lbs.
+This product was one of the heaviest boots in our review at 3.4 lbs.
 While there are certainly heavier boots in the market and from the past, we more often reached for a lighter pair, such as the HOKA ONE ONE Tor or the Keen Targhee II Mid.

 From the outsole to the tongue gussets, we measured 6.125 inches, enough already to earn a high score in this metric.
 Additionally, our feet stayed bone dry for five minutes walking in the lake's edge.
 With minimal seams, we expect the Vasque St. Elias to maintain it's fine waterproofing longer than the Lowa Renegade, which has many more seams near the forefoot, but probably not as long as the Asolo Power Matic 200.

 For the most part, we love the upper's construction.
 Good quality leather with a minimum of seams.
 All seams are double in the upper, too, minus in the ankle collar.
 The molded rubber toe cap sewn under the leather upper is a unique feature.
 Other rubber toe caps often fail where they are glued to the upper.
 The thread tension used and the trimming of the leather leads to a slightly upturned edge that protects the seams' thread from abrasion.

-One area of potential concern are the moving hinges on the bottom four eyelets.
+One area of potential concern is the moving hinges on the bottom four eyelets.
 We're not sure how much this mobility improves the lacing system, if at all.
 In general, we find moving parts to add more points of potential problems.
-Moreover, the soft material of the exposed EVA cushioning easily gets chewed up in rocky terrain, but doesn't present any functional problems.
+Moreover, the soft material of the exposed EVA cushioning easily gets chewed up in rocky terrain but doesn't present any functional issues.